PelionIoT/snap-pelion-edge/docs/kaas.md

 1. Create A `kubeconfig` file.

    Most Kubernetes tools like `kubectl` require a `kubeconfig` file that contains cluster addresses and credentials for communicating with those clusters.

-Use this template to generate:
+   1. Use this template to generate a file:

    ```yaml
    apiVersion: v1